Do You Need a Website Redesign?

 It may be because the SEO built into your website is not up to date with current trends.

 SEO is always changing because Google is constantly updating its algorithms.
-What worked even a couple years ago won’t necessarily work today.
+What worked even a couple of years ago won’t necessarily work today.

 So, if you haven’t looked at the SEO on your site for quite some time, it may actually be hurting you rather than helping you – something that can be fixed through a basic website redesign.